A Letter from Bishop Olmsted

 - Catechesis of the Good Shepherd

-- Academic study of religious truths and Scripture
+- The academic study of religious truths and Scripture

 - Daily prayer and weekly Mass